 In compliance with the VHA Office of Academic Affiliation and the Ann Arbor VA facility each health profession trainee is required to complete the step-by-step staffing process and submit all forms electronically with time stamped digital signature.

 We look forward to partnering with you to enhance your trainees’ learning experience.

 For questions, contact us HERE.

-The following are a step-by-step staffing instructions for all Health Profession Trainees (HPT) based on your training agreement with your program which includes Residents and Associated Health Professions.
+The following are step-by-step application instructions for all Health Profession Trainees (HPT) .
 HPT can be a direct VA-pay (stipend) or Without Compensation (WOC).